Why is stopping such a difficult thing to do correctly? After all, we do it all the time.

 There’s nothing quite as embarrassing as dropping or nearly losing your bike in front of your friends at the cafe stop.

 So here are five steps to pulling off a more graceful and safe stop:

 As we’ve said before, leave your feet on the footpegs until almost stopped as this gives you the most control and balance.

 Use both front and rear brakes when stopping.
 We assume this is not a panic stop, so as you near your final stopping point, gradually release pressure on the front brake.
 This will prevent the front wheel from awkwardly tucking and tipping the bike off balance.

 Look at where you want to stop, but don’t stare at the spot on the ground or you will lose your balance.
 Keep your head up for balance like a tight-rope walker.

 Choose a flat, solid surface to stop where you can put your foot down without slipping.
 At traffic lights, aim for the rectangular cutting in the ground as this is the wire inductor loop that detects a vehicle and trips the lights.
 Try to stop right over the longitudinal cut for the best effect and detection.

 As you are about to stop, slowly move your left foot off the peg and place it on the ground as you finally stop, not before, or you will have to shuffle your foot and could lose your footing.

 Practise this procedure in a quiet carpark area.

-Leaving your right foot on the footpegs when stopped is a safety procedure.
+Leaving your right foot on the footpegs when stopped is also a safety procedure.
 If you are shunted from behind you are less likely to be pushed into traffic.